authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 4. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.
-5. If the resulting record includes the [Local-part Selector](#local-part-selectors) tag lps=true then the client MUST first normalize the local-part of the RFC5322.From header as detailed in [Local-part Selector](#local-part-selectors), and if this differs from any selector and domain combination already queried, MUST query DNS for the BIMI TXT record at the domain constructed by concatenating
+5. If the resulting record includes the [Local-part Selector](#local-part-selectors) tag lps= then the client MUST first normalize the local-part of the RFC5322.From header as detailed in [Local-part Selector](#local-part-selectors), and if this differs from any selector and domain combination already queried, MUST query DNS for the BIMI TXT record at the domain constructed by concatenating